igorwaw/web-advent/content/2015/09-travelling/index.md

 We are given a list of distances between several cities.
 Santa needs to visit all of them exactly once using shortest (part 1) and longest (part 2) route possible.

 What a gentle introduction to graph theory!
-Every computer science graduate will instantly recognize it as a Travelling Salesman Problem.
+Every computer science graduate will instantly recognise it as a Travelling Salesman Problem.
 It's a well known problem with many real-world applications - not only the obvious one of finding a shortest route between cities, but also about placing data in the compute cluster, and optimal use of pretty much everything, from storage shelves to industrial robots.
 It's